-Download our flier for Camp Blast below and remember to share with your neighbors and friends and local businesses.
+Download our Camp Blast flier below and remember to share with your neighbors and friends and local businesses.

 We also offer paid and volunteer camp staff positions for high school and college students.
 Our Camp Blast hiring committee is looking for spiritually mature students with high moral character who are team leaders, have proven leadership experience (especially with children) and are actively involved in their youth or campus ministries.
 The deadline for completed applications for those interested in serving on our staff is May 20.
 Click below to download an application for our 2018 camp staff.

-Register between May 7–22 and receive our early bird rate at only $90 per camper.
-Register between May 23–JUNE 5 and rate is only $110 per camper.
-Register between June 6–July 5 and rate is $130 per camper.
+Register between May 6–20 and receive our early bird rate at only $90 per camper.
+Register between May 21–June 3 and rate is only $110 per camper.
+Register between June 4–July 1 and rate is $130 per camper.
 Families with multiple children will receive a $20 discount for each additional child registered.
 Registration is not complete until online payment is received.

 Camp Blast t-shirt, Bible, and snack each day are included in cost.
 Camp size and space for electives is limited, so register early to ensure a spot and elective of your choice.